mengteck-liew/Assignment1/README.md

 2. When email does not have @ or . an error message will be shown
 3. When keying in password, if password length is less than 8 there will be a error message 4.if password does not match, error message will appear
+5. When all information is keyed in correctly, all boxes will have green outline

 the navigation bar will become a a navingation bar when switched to mobile view, when clicked a popup page will appear to see all the available pages
 The Discography page and videos and page will go from row to column view when switching to mobile view